Bridge the Gap Between CV and NLP! A Gradient-based Textual Adversarial Attack Framework: Framework

 \subsection{Reconstruction}

-After adding continuous perturbations to the token embeddings, we need to reconstruct the text from the hidden representations.
-Notice that the classification layer of MLM is observed to be able to reconstruct input sentences from hidden states in middle layers with high accuracy, even after model have been fine-tuned on specific tasks \citep{kao2021berts}.
-Inspired by this, we adopt the MLM head as a decoder for: 1) MLM head is capable of interpreting any representation embeddings in the hidden space , which is crucial to search adversarial examples continuously; 2) MLM head has been fully trained during the pre-trained stage so it acquires linguistic knowledge together with the language model and can reconstruct sentences considering contextual information.
+\looseness=-1 Using continuous perturbations, we need to reconstruct the meaningful adversarial text from the optimized token embeddings.
+The MLM-head is observed to be able to reconstruct input sentences from hidden states in middle layers with high accuracy, even after models have been fine-tuned on specific tasks \citep{kao2021berts}.
+Specifically, MLM-head is a pre-trained $H \times V$ linear layer, where $H$ is the size of hidden states and $V$ is the size of the vocabulary.
+Given continuous input hidden states $h$, it can predict token IDs by $t=h A^{T}+b$, where $A$ and $b$ are tuned parameters.
+The IDs can later be decoded into texts by the tokenizer using a predefined ID-token mapping.
+Inspired by this, we adopt the MLM head as the decoder for two reasons: 1) MLM-head is capable of interpreting any representation embeddings in the hidden space, which is crucial to search adversarial examples continuously; 2) MLM-head has been fully trained during the pre-trained stage so it acquires linguistic knowledge together with the language model and can reconstruct sentences considering the contextual information.

-The discrepancy between previous one-off attacks and our iterative attack framework is demonstrated in Figure~\ref{fig:decode}.
-We perturb token $a$ to find its substitutes.
-After one step perturbation (denoted as $\vec {{r_1}}$), since $\cos (\overrightarrow {r_1} ,\overrightarrow {ab} ) < \cos (\overrightarrow {r_1} ,\overrightarrow {ac} )$, token $b$ is thus considered as the substitute of token $a$ in one-off attacks.
-However, in our approach, the perturbation does not cross the decoding boundary, i.e. the decoding results remains unchanged, hence the search continues.
-After iterative searches, the perturbation may cross the boundary and be decoded to the optimal solution token $c$, then we replace token $a$ with token $c$ and then query the victim model for its decision.

-If the query fails, we start the next iteration of searching from the current perturbed token embedding, but not from the actual embedding of token $c$.
-This iterative attack is not based on substitution of existing actual tokens.
-Actually, it accumulates small perturbations along the gradient-based direction, which is more effective to find the optimal solution.

-Moreover, since the input sentence is tokenized before being embedded to continuous representations, perturbation and reconstruction are operated on tokens which consist of affix, words and punctuation.
-Therefore, the hidden states are decoded to tokens rather than directly to words.
-Thus, we conduct adversarial attacks in a relatively smaller granularity, which has a great potential to better maintain the coherence and grammaticality of sentences.